 Construction: Woven, 3 x 1 twill weave

-It’s hard to make generalizations for this section, but to suffice, I just love Dogwood Denim.
+It’s hard to make generalizations for this section but to suffice, I just love Dogwood Denim.
 It’s the perfect fabric for hats, jackets (chore jackets), jeans, bags and more!
 It’s such a dream to sew with—a domestic sewing machine can handle multiple layers with ease.
 Additionally, Lightweight Cotton Twill is perfect for structured pants or jackets where you want a little more drape, as is Linen Cotton Canvas.

-Design is Geometric Qajaq by pangniq on Dogwood Denim.
+Featured design is Geometric Qajaq by pangniq on Dogwood Denim.

 Featured design: Black Linen by ivieclothco

 Overall, there are so many wonderful fabric choices at Spoonflower.
-I hope this post has given you some ideas and jumping off points.
+I hope this post has given you some ideas and jumping-off points.
 Happy sewing!